 Above: The house’s six bedrooms have futons resting on tatami mats.
 In this one, a wooden kimono rack serves as sculpture and a place to drape clothes.

 Above: The design of the house was inspired by classic Chinese construction and by the rambling Great Wall itself, which rises as part of the landscape.
 Kengo Kuma writes that he consciously called his design a wall, not a house, and adds: “The Great Wall in the past partitioned off two cultures, but this Bamboo Wall would not only partition but also unite life and culture.”

 Above: Bamboo of many widths was employed, including bamboo cups for accessories.

 Commune by the Great Wall is an hour and 15 minute drive from the Beijing airport.
 It has its own private path to a verdant, unrestored part of the Badaling section of the Great Wall.
-The original Bamboo Wall house sleeps 12 and rents for RMB15,000 (approximately $2,460 per night, or about $200 per person, plus a 15 percent service charge).
-Individual rooms are available in the Bamboo Wall house replicas for RMB2480 (approximate $406).
+The original Bamboo Wall house sleeps 12; individual rooms are available in the Bamboo Wall house replicas.
 To see the range of houses and hotel rooms available, go to Commune by the Great Wall.